Mahdi-Sajedi/Coding___Practice/2024_10_11/README.md

 This is a better method since we can now adjust the number of threads and have the work automatically re-distributed amongst the threads.

 Note we also use a reduction with the || operator to see if any of the threads are able to decrypt the text.

+Fibonacci number generation program using for loop cannot be parallelized because of "loop carried dependence".